stolostron/cluster-templates-operator/docs/permissions-and-env.md

   kind: ClusterRole
   name: cluster-templates-user
 ```
- - **cluster-templates-user-ct** - You can use this ClusterRole to give permissions for ClusterTemplate.
+ - **cluster-templates-user-ct** - You can use this ClusterRole to give permissions to read ClusterTemplate.
 Since ClusterTemplate is cluster-scoped resource, you need to create ClusterRoleBinding.
 Following ClusterRoleBiding adds the permissions to foo-user:
 ```
 kind: ClusterRoleBinding
 apiVersion: rbac.authorization.k8s.io/v1